 With virtually nothing known for definite about the possible consequences of the UK leaving the EU and speculation rife, it’s not surprising that employers are bracing themselves for potentially tough times ahead.
 Uncertainty over the UK’s future economic health seems to have made many companies nervous, leading to the drop in new permanent hires as well as an increase in temporary staff.

-Of those surveyed by the Recruitment and Employment Confederation in July, 34% of recruiters reported a rise in temporary and contact hiring in June, up 2% compared to June.
+Of those surveyed by the Recruitment and Employment Confederation in July, 34% of recruiters reported a rise in temporary and contract hiring in June, up 2% compared to June.
 This suggests that many are taking a ‘wait and see’ approach to the Brexit result, unwilling to commit to and invest in long-term staff in case their business suffers from the consequences of the UK exit from the EU over the next couple of years.

 Permanent recruitment steady in the north